helium/HIP/0019-third-party-manufacturers/TEMPLATE.md

 * Encrypted storage of the miner swarm_key, either via disk encryption or hardware measures like an ECC chip
 * Encrypted buses, potting and other anti-tampering measures.
 * Willingness to submit a prototype for audit, and sharing those audit results publicly (pass or fail)

+## Hardware Information

+Please let us know:
+* Which security (swarm) chip are you using?
+* Which LoRa chipset are you planning to use in your gateway (ie SX1302/03 & SX1250s or SX1301/08 & SX1255/57)
+* We recommend you don't use the SX1301 in new designs
+* Where are you sourcing your components?
+* How many radio modules/ concentrators can you procure?

 ## Manufacturing Information